TA

 Serving: Hot in a teapot or cup

-A refreshing drink made from winter melon, often served chilled.
-It has a naturally sweet flavor and is a popular summer beverage.
+Refreshing drink made from winter melon, often served chilled.
+Has a naturally sweet flavor and is popular summer beverage.

 teaCold